Madrid to Toledo Train

 Baggage Rules

 On the Madrid-Toledo route, standard luggage is allowed without extra charges.
+Avant trains allow passengers to take up to three pieces of baggage, as long as they do not exceed 290cm and 25kg in total.
 Passengers can bring carry-on bags and suitcases, as long as they fit in the designated storage areas.
 For safety reasons, all baggage must go through X-ray scanners at Madrid Atocha station before boarding.

 Rail Pass Use